Zedidle/nlohmannjsonForUE/README.md

 <br>

 ## Details Description
-Use BlueprintFunctionLibrary package all nlohmann::json's functions, easy to use in blueprint flexibly.
+Use BlueprintFunctionLibrary package all nlohmann::json's functions, easy to use in blueprint flexibly and elegently .

 <br>